logo BIO318

 Expansion of Serine/Threonine protein kinases in the myxobacteria genomes (Pérez et al., 2008)

-Bacterial predation: basic studies and ecological, evolutoinary, biotechnological and agricultural consequences
+Bacterial predation: basic studies, and ecological, evolutionary, biotechnological and agricultural consequences

 Bacterial predation has been proposed as an evolutionary driving force.
-The structure and diversity of predatory bacterial community is beginning to be recognize as an important factor in biodiversity due to its potential role in controlling and modelling bacterial populations in the enviroment.
-M. xanthus is a soil bacteria that is able to prey upon a variety of other bacteria as well as fungi.
+The structure and diversity of the predatory bacterial community is beginning to be recognized as an important factor in biodiversity due to its potential role in controlling and modelling bacterial populations in the enviroment.
+M. xanthus is a soil bacteria that is able to prey on a variety of other bacteria as well as fungi.
 We are studying the strategies of M. xanthus predation on other important soil bacteria such as Streptomyces or Shinorhizobium.
-The predatosome (M. xanthus genes involved in predation) and defensome (S. meliloti genes involved in the defense of the prey) are being studied by using massive sequecing (RNA seq), genomic and classical molecular biology and microbiology techiques.
-The basic research will shed light from a basic point of view to the unknown killing processes used by these small predators.
-The fact that these bacteria have the genetic potential to produce a large battery of antibiotics, the in vivo study against prey, will help us to discover new products with biological activity and may open new horizons in their application in biocontrol processes against pathogenic bacteria, as an alternative to antibiotics.
+The predatosome (M. xanthus genes involved in predation) and defensome (S. meliloti genes involved in the defense of the prey) are being studied by using massive sequecing (RNA seq), genomic and classical molecular biology and microbiology techniques.
+The research will shed light on the unknown killing processes used by these small predators.
+Since these bacteria have the genetic potential to produce a large battery of antibiotics, in vivo studies against prey, will help to discover new products with biological activity and may open new horizons in their application in biocontrol processes against pathogenic bacteria, as an alternative to antibiotics.
 On the other hand, the defense mechanisms of the prey will help us to unveil new strategies of bacteria against antibiotics.

 Streptomyces